Operational Finance: Blending the Operational CFO and Strategic CFO

 Even if we ignore those out-of-hand circumstances, the evolving customer demands, emerging technological advancements, and changing marketing strategies make it difficult to make the best financial decisions based on past data.

-Put another way, you can’t expect to attract recession-stricken buyers with out-of-date pricing strategies.
+Put another way, you can’t expect to attract recession-stricken buyers with out-of-date pricing strategies (but you can work to recession-proof your business).

 Differences Between Operational Finance and Strategic Finance